Arms Control and Proliferation Profile: Russia

 Nuclear Doctrine

-In 2020, Russia publicly expanded on the circumstances under which it might employ nuclear weapons in a policy document on nuclear deterrence signed.
+In 2020, Russia publicly expounded on the circumstances under which it might employ nuclear weapons in a policy document on nuclear deterrence signed.
 The 2020 document, called “Basic Principles of State Policy of the Russian Federation on Nuclear Deterrence,” marks the first time Russia has consolidated and publicly released its nuclear deterrence policy, which previously was classified.
+Public discussion of nuclear doctrine was instead previously included in statements of military doctrine, updated in 2014, 2010, and 2000.

-As stated in the two most recent versions of the military doctrine, two of the scenarios in which Russia “reserves the right to use nuclear weapons” include when Moscow is acting “in response to the use of nuclear and other types of weapons of mass destruction against it and/or its allies, as well as in the event of aggression against the Russian Federation with the use of conventional weapons when the very existence of the state is in jeopardy.”
+The December 2014 edition of Russia’s military doctrine stated that Russia “reserves the right to use nuclear weapons in response to the use of nuclear and other types of weapons of mass destruction against it and (or) its allies, as well as in response to aggression against the Russian Federation that utilizes conventional weapons that threatens the very existence of the state.”
 The 2000 military doctrine differed slightly in its description of the latter scenario, as it instead allowed nuclear use in response to conventional attacks in “situations critical to the national security of the Russian Federation.”

 U.S. Defense Department officials have said that Russian doctrine includes a so-called “escalate to de-escalate” strategy, which envisions the limited first use of nuclear weapons to attempt to end a large-scale conventional conflict on terms favorable to Russia.
 However, some experts have called into question whether “escalate to de-escalate” is part of Russian doctrine.